Institute for AI in Medicine with Abel Kho, MD

 - Member of the Northwestern University Clinical and Translational Sciences Institute

-As the director of Feinberg’s new Institute for Augmented Intelligence in Medicine (I.AIM), Abel Kho, MD, has laid out a vision for the Feinberg community to consider when approaching AI projects.
-Kho said the institute's name, which uses the word “augmented” instead of “artificial,” is deliberate.
+As the director of Feinberg’s new Institute for Augmented Intelligence in Medicine (I.AIM), now called the Institute for Artificial Intelligence in Medicine, Abel Kho, MD, has laid out a vision for the Feinberg community to consider when approaching AI projects.

 “This technology is a tool, like a stethoscope or scalpel.
 And it’s not the only way you deliver care,” Kho said.
 “We want to emphasize the human touch in medicine and how it can be enhanced or augmented with technology, not replaced.”